Skip to main content

 For mobile devices, use the app store.

-The ZeroTier client should now running on your device.
+ZeroTier client now runs on your device.

 Join your first ZeroTier network